adam-p/markdown-here/README.md

 Note that any changes you make to the pretty HTML will be lost when you revert to Markdown.

 In Gmail, you can also use the browser's Undo command (ctrl+z/cmd+z, or from the Edit menu).
-Be warned that you might also use the last few characters you entered.
+Be warned that you might also lose the last few characters you entered.

 ### Replies